-- Complete re-tender for refreshed front door offer (contract with Age UK Lambeth) - Complete a project to refresh all Adult Social Care pages on the Lambeth website, in addition to projects optimising our web forms and scoping the introduction of a "chatbot" to signpost residents. - A focus on improving the timeliness of our preventative interventions at the front door and reducing overall waiting times. - Develop our data sharing agreement with Age UK Lambeth to enable more timely and effective information sharing.
+- Complete a project to refresh all Adult Social Care safeguarding pages on the Lambeth website, in addition to projects optimising our safeguarding web forms and scoping the introduction of a general "chatbot" to signpost residents. - We plan to add learner videos to our website that explain various ASC pathways in an accessible way. - A focus on improving the timeliness of our preventative interventions at the front door and reducing overall waiting times. - Extend our data sharing arrangements with Age UK Lambeth to enable deeper analysis of throughput to Adult Social Care to strengthen our understanding of our preventative offer. - A continued reduction in the number of people who are waiting for a social care assessment, and a fall in the median waiting time.